-You might be passionate about social issues and lots of charitable goals in mind where you are just unsure where and how to transform your passion and charitable goals into a tangible project, or even an organisation.
-A lot of enthusiasts with a genuine desire to support or serve others start and run an NGO to reach their aim.
+A lot of social enthusiasts with genuine desires to support or serve others start and run an NGO to reach their aim.
 Nevertheless, passion is not the sole factor in determining success.
 Anyone can start and run an NGO but not all can make their NGO successful – it requires determination, passion, and hard work.

-The commonly-heard acronym NGO stands for Non-Governmental Organisation and surprisingly, there aren’t any established universal agreed-upon definitions of an NGO although the term was mentioned in Article 71 of the United Nations Charter.
-NGOs are commonly recognized as citizen-based and non-profitmaking organisations independent of any Governmental influence, and they are always categorized as the third-sector in the society.
-NGOs generally provide services for target groups, advocate certain social issues, and raising public involvement and awareness towards these social issues.
+NGOs' roles range from providing services for target groups, advocating certain social issues, and raising public involvement and awareness towards these social issues.
 Each NGO advocates for a certain issue and has its focus area, such as gender rights, LGBTQ+ issues, racial rights, environmental issues, etc.

 There are a large number of NGOs consistently working to reach their goal around the globe right now.
 Their sizes vary depending on factors such as the communities they are serving, the amount of funding they receive, and geographic reach.
 There are approximately 10 million NGOs worldwide, 1.5 million NGOs operating in the United States, and over 2 million operating in India.
 Here are some famous and notable NGOs:

-Despite the diverse area of interest, NGOs focuses on, NGOs can be classified into eight different types on the basis of two general factors: Orientation, and Level of Operation.
+Despite the diverse area of interest, NGOs focuses on, NGOs can be classified into eight different types on the basis of two general factors: Orientation / Work, and Level of Operation.
 Different types of NGOs have slight differences regarding their ways of operation.

 NPO stands for Non-Profit Organisation and it means an organisation aiming to further social causes instead of having commercial interests and to provide services benefiting the society as a whole.
 Forms of NPOs vary across jurisdictions – for example, NPOs in the United Kingdom include unincorporated association, a charitable trust, a charitable company, a charter organisation, etc. NPOs in Australia may take the form of trade unions, charitable entities, local support groups, etc. Here are some examples of famous NPOs: The Bill & Melinda Gates Foundation, Amnesty International, Cato Institute, Better Business Bureau.